Brockenhurst: Since 1945

 The western part of the village greatly expanded in the 1970s and, in the early 1990s, Berkeley Homes built Ober Park, which is now known as The Coppice, this despite having been known as Clerks (or variations thereof) from the 13th to 19th centuries.
 More construction of the village still continues today by Pennyfarthing Homes.

 Sport and leisure

 Football

-Brockenhurst F.C. was founded in 1898 and plays at Grigg Lane, the current manager is Patrick Macmanus.
-In season 2012/13 the club returned to the Wessex Premier Football League as Division One champions and reached the final of both the Southamption DFA Senior Cup and the Wessex league Cup.
+Brockenhurst F.C. was founded in 1898 and plays at Grigg Lane, the current manager is Danny Ackland.
+In season 2012/13 the club returned to the Wessex Premier Football League as Division One champions and reached the final of both the Southamption DFA Senior Cup and the Wessex League Cup.
 During a Hampshire Senior Cup match Brockenhurst (and Andover Town) set a new record when they scored 29 consecutive penalties in a shoot-out after the tie had finished 0–0.
 After 29 successful attempts (a total confirmed by the Football Association as an English record) Andover missed and 'The Badgers' won the tie.